Tilge, Höchster, meine Sünden, BWV 1083: Scoring and music

 The performance material of Bach's version has parts for voices and instruments, indicated as for Soprano, Alto, Violino Primo, Violino Primo Ripieno, Violino Secondo, Violino Secondo Ripieno, Viola, Violon, Cembalo, Organo.
 It means soprano and alto voices, two concertante violin parts, two ripieno violin parts, viola, violone, cello using the same music as the violone, and figured parts for both harpsichord and organ.
 It is unclear if harpsichord or organ would be used depending on a performance place, or both together as was also common practise at the time.

 Bach wrote ornamentation and melismas for the voices to express the German text better.
-The moods and "conceptual traits" of the two texts are similar, but Bach moved Pergolesi's two movement preceeding the Amen to an earlier position, having to abandon the key sequence in the process.
+The moods and "conceptual traits" of the two texts are similar, but Bach moved Pergolesi's two movement preceding the Amen to an earlier position, having to abandon the key sequence in the process.

 Bach's orchestration is richer than Pergolesi's original.
 Where in Pergolesi's version the viola often plays in unison with the continuo, Bach increases the independence of this instrument, thus creating the four-part harmony typical of his own style.

 While most vocal movements are accompanied only by solo instruments (violins, viola and cello), Bach uses all instruments for the movements set in counterpoint, Nos.
 9 and 14.
 This justifies to have a choir sing these movements.
 Editor Hellmann noted that the opening movement and No 6. might be performed in the same style.

 In the Amen fugue, Bach first uses Pergolesi's setting in F minor, but repeats it for a conclusion in F major.